samirak93/iCXMedia_DS/readme.md

 y_pred=clf.predict(X_test)
 ```

-The initial micro-average of the model was around `93 %`, which is good but can be improved by
+The initial micro-average of the model was `93 %` but it could be improved by
 using additional methods like `cross validation` for training model
 and `Randomized search` to find best hyper-parameters for the model.